learn-co-curriculum/dsc-conditional-probability-lab/README.md

 ## Summary

-In this lab we practiced around conditional probability and its theorem with some simple problems.
-The key takeaway from this lab is to to be able to identify random events as dependent or independent and calculating the probability of their occurrence using appropriate methods.
-Next we'll start focusing on the some more conditional probability axioms, building on the knowledge we have thus far.
+In this lab you practiced conditional probability and its theorem with some simple problems.
+The key takeaway from this lab is to be able to identify random events as dependent or independent and calculating the probability of their occurrence using appropriate methods.
+Next you'll learn about some more conditional probability axioms, building on the knowledge we have so far.